Kttra/Time-Adder/README.md

 ------------------------------------------------
 The input ":1" would be considered to be 1 second instead of 10 minutes.
 The reason for this is decision is because "1:" would be considered 1 minute.
 Time inputted without a colon will be considered seconds instead of minutes.
+To clear the console, input "clc" or "clear".
+This will not reset the time.

 **Version v1.0.0 Limitations**
 ------------------------------------------------